 Whenever you meet up on Zoom or FaceTime, make sure it’s not only two of you sitting stiffly, looking and each other, and talking.
 Just like you would probably plan something for your face-to-face dates, you should think about setting the right mood for an online meeting.

-Choose the right music, agree earlier that each of you will open a bottle of wine, prepare yourself a cozy and comfortable place to sit.
+Choose the right music, agree earlier that each of you will open a bottle of wine, prepare yourself a cosy and comfortable place to sit.
 You can even dress up and eat together if you synchronize your cooking to make it feel like a real-life date.
 There are many possibilities, and you shouldn’t be afraid to grab them.

 If you’re among those who got stuck at home, you’re understandably bored, and you may feel the urge to text your love interest all the time.
 While it may be exciting at the very beginning of a relationship, it will definitely get irritating and unhealthy after some time.
 Just like you need physical space in your everyday life, you need to set some boundaries during the pandemic.
 Make sure to go offline each day to read a book, get some fresh air, clean, study, or work.